akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 2 ⬩ A speckled egg warm in the straw

-You're right, and I apologise.
-Here is the corrected opening with curly single quotes throughout.

----

-## Chapter 2 ⬩ A speckled egg warm in the straw

 Three days later, a hand shook Beatrice awake.

 ‘Get up, Beatrice.’